 In recognition of its important role in Canadian history, Currie has eight designated heritage buildings, along with three designated spaces which have been or will be repurposed as Currie’s development proceeds.

-Canada Lands Company has entered into a joint venture agreement with the highly respected Embassy Bosa Inc. for the development of 23 acres of mixed-use retail and multi-family residential development in the heart of the community.
+Canada Lands has entered into a joint venture agreement with the highly respected Embassy Bosa Inc. for the development of 23 acres of mixed-use retail and multi-family residential development in the heart of the community.

-As part of its commitment to memorializing the historical legacy of its sites, Canada Lands Company held a special ceremony in 2010 to formally dedicate two special commemorative parks: Valour Park and Victoria Cross Park.
+As part of its commitment to memorializing the historical legacy of its sites, Canada Lands held a special ceremony in 2010 to formally dedicate two special commemorative parks: Valour Park and Victoria Cross Park.
 These linear parks pay tribute to Canada’s military and to those who served their country during the Second World War.
-This was followed in 2017 with the construction of the Officers’ Mess Gardens which Canada Lands Company renovated and opened as a new City of Calgary park.
+This was followed in 2017 by the construction of the Officers’ Mess Gardens which Canada Lands renovated and opened as a new City of Calgary park.

 At full development, Currie is expected to include approximately 5,700 housing units of various types, 250,000 square feet (23,226 square metres) of retail space, roughly 615,000 square feet (57,135 square metres) of office space and 23 acres (9.3 hectares) of parks and open, accessible public areas.